-Different post-disaster needs require different financing mechanisms; an instrument that provides rapid liquidity to support emergency operations may not be appropriate for funding longer-term, large-scale reconstruction of damaged infrastructure.
-For example, a reserve fund financed through the budget could be cost-effective for dealing with frequently recurring flood events; but pre-funding larger losses from more extreme events through such a fund would incur high opportunity cost of ring-fencing large reserves for infrequent use.
-Insurance on the other hand can be an expensive way to fund more frequent but lower-impact events, since premiums increase with the expected frequency of payouts; but for less frequent, catastrophic events, insurance can be an effective way to increase financial capacity beyond the national means.

-A more detailed introduction to DRF is provided in the paper: Financial Protection Against Disasters: An Operational Framework for Disaster Risk Financing and Insurance (World Bank, 2014).
+Countries have various financial options available to them for dealing with post-disaster losses, each suitable for different contexts and priorities.
+These include mechanisms that retain risk (e.g., budgetary mechanisms and credit that keep risk in the budget or on the balance sheet) and mechanisms that transfer risk (e.g., insurance or international assistance).
+These also include mechanisms arranged ex-ante that disburse funds quickly (such as contingent credit), and funding sources sought after disaster occurrence that may take longer to mobilise, but may provide a large volume of funds (such as reconstruction loans and grants from IFIs).
+Different needs require different financing mechanisms; an instrument that provides rapid liquidity to support emergency operations may not be appropriate for funding longer-term, large-scale reconstruction of damaged infrastructure.
+For example, a reserve fund financed through the fiscal budget could be cost-effective for dealing with frequently recurring flood events; but pre-funding larger losses from more extreme events through such a fund would not be cost-effective, given the opportunity cost of ringfencing large reserves for infrequent use.
+To cite another example, insurance can be a costly way to fund more frequent but lower-impact events, since premiums increase with the expected frequency of payouts; but for less frequent, catastrophic events, insurance can be an effective way to increase financial capacity beyond the national means.
+The role of disaster risk financing and insurance for the post-disaster operational phases is further detailed in the paper: Financial Protection Against Disasters: An Operational Framework for Disaster Risk Financing and Insurance (World Bank, 2014).